nwdigitalradio/n7nix/kernbuild/INSTALL_CUSTOM_KERN.md

 ## Overview steps to install a modified kernel

+All of the steps take place on a Linux workstation.
+The first step is to plug a 16GB flash part into your flash reader and the last step is to unplug the flash part & install it in your Raspberry Pi.

 * Get a root file system image
 * Copy image to flash part
 * Get a modified kernel